wjwat/porkpy-proposal/README.md

   each command & subcommand.
 * **2022-05-15 15:32PM**: Making each option a dictionary member feels solid to me.
 We'll see if that holds up in 15 minutes.
+* **2022-05-15 16:21PM**: Still feeling pretty good about where I'm heading.
+Now that I'm feeling it I'm able to crank out code for each subcommand, and it's fantastic.
+* **2022-05-15 17:49PM**: Gotta love getting in the groove and running straight into a bug with the API you've based your whole capstone around.
+Fantastic.